-FY 2024 Activities: In FY 2024, this task will provide for the administrative and operational tasks for HAMPO.
+FY 2025 Activities: In FY 2025, this task will provide for the administrative and operational tasks for HAMPO.
 Tasks include:

-- Perform general administrative tasks necessary to facilitate the 3C planning process. - Develop meeting materials for all HAMPO meetings, including agendas, sign-in sheets, supporting materials, PowerPoint presentation slides, and minutes. - Prepare and achieve approval of the local match budget. - Process financial transactions and timecards. - Maintain MPO project files and records. - Process MPO related correspondence and regulatory reports. - Maintain the HAMPO website and related content. - Execute all official documents and file/publish as appropriate to meet Federal and State requirements. - Develop advertisements to meet Federal and State requirements as detailed in the Participation Plan. - Maintain all project files and records. - Develop FY 2024 Quarterly and Annual Reports and submit to GDOT and FHWA as documentation for reimbursement requests. - Review HAMPO Committee membership to identify vacancies and work to revise the roster as needed. - Develop a comprehensive task schedule for FY 2024 to ensure all deadlines are met and UPWP deliverables advance in compliance with State and Federal guidelines. - Review and update of existing MPO bylaws to facilitate new performance planning legislation. - Review of HAMPO MOU and regulatory documents upon the release of the 2020 US Census data and associated Urbanized Area Boundary delineations.
+- Perform general administrative tasks necessary to facilitate the 3C planning process. - Develop meeting materials for all HAMPO meetings, including agendas, sign-in sheets, supporting materials, PowerPoint presentation slides, and minutes. - Prepare and achieve approval of the local match budget. - Process financial transactions and timecards. - Maintain MPO project files and records. - Process MPO related correspondence and regulatory reports. - Maintain the HAMPO website and related content. - Execute all official documents and file/publish as appropriate to meet Federal and State requirements. - Develop advertisements to meet Federal and State requirements as detailed in the Participation Plan. - Maintain all project files and records. - Develop FY 2025 Quarterly and Annual Reports and submit to GDOT and FHWA as documentation for reimbursement requests. - Review HAMPO Committee membership to identify vacancies and work to revise the roster as needed. - Develop a comprehensive task schedule for FY 202 to ensure all deadlines are met and UPWP deliverables advance in compliance with State and Federal guidelines. - Review and update of existing MPO bylaws to facilitate new performance planning legislation.